Shaw4552/homelab-public/02-vlan-design.md

 * infrastructure and services are separated from user networks
 * VLAN IDs align with subnet structure for operational clarity
-* segmentation is consistent across sites to simplify troubleshooting
+* VLAN numbering and naming conventions are standardized across sites where applicable to simplify troubleshooting and policy management
 * server networks exist at each site for architectural consistency

 ---